 By Faranak Toma, Minnesota

 I am originally from an ancient nomadic tribe in the Middle East.
 My tribe used to live in a mountainous area till a couple hundred years ago, when they started to settle down in villages and cities.
 But they have kept their culture, their language, and their connection with each other.
-They are known for being brave, having good hearts, being spiritual but not religious, and loving nature and animals!

 By Russell Henderson, Oregon